-Unfortunately, there are times when you are on your own and have to browse for the potential service provider.
+Unfortunately, there are times when you’re on your own and have to browse for the potential service provider.
 Just google “app developers for hire NYC”, and you will see lots of mobile app development companies around New York City.

 Afterward, everything is up to you.
 Look through their website or contact a manager to find out more about the team, their experience, and rates.

 They are especially easy to use when you know what kind of product (mobile application) and what location, rates, tech stuff you want.
-Just apply the flirters and receive a list of development companies that suit your input.
+Just apply the filters and receive a list of development companies that suit your needs.

 Such platforms provide an unbiased assessment of the company based on lots of factors, including client list, trustworthy reviews, total experience in the field, market share and so on.
 There you will be able to find out more about company’s history, technologies they apply, look through their projects and get your opinion on the quality of produced software.

-In case you are, indeed, familiar with the IT development industry and know a thing or two it, check out popular dev communities like Koding, NewAppIdea, Polycom, special Facebook groups.
+In case you’re familiar with the IT development industry and know a thing or two it, check out popular dev communities like Koding, NewAppIdea, Polycom, special Facebook groups.
 There you can easily find freelance mobile app developers for your project.

 Professional outsourcing companies will be glad to provide you with apps they have built, including those not placed within the portfolio.
 Find them in the App Store or Google Play, upload to your mobile device and use for some time.